krux/tcp-stream-kafka-producer/README.md

 TCP Stream Kafka Producer
 ==============================

-Listens on configurable port(s) and splits incoming TCP stream(s) on newlines into individual Kafka messages, placing them on configurable topics.
-Port -> topic mappings are specified via the --port.topic command line option.
+The TCP Stream converter does a very simple job well: it takes a configurable list of TCP port/Kafka topic tuples on the command-line, and for each pair, it opens the TCP port, splits the incoming stream on newlines, and places the resultant chunks onto the configured Kafka topic.
+By default, if/when the configured Kafka cluster becomes unavailable, the Stream Listener will automatically close its TCP ports, and will reopen them again once the cluster is avaialble again.
+This behavior can easily be overidden.
+Like all of Krux' open-sourced Java libraries, it's built atop the [Krux Standard Java Library](https://github.com/krux/java-stdlib), and produces a bevy of useful usage stats.

-Nearly all of the configurable [Kafka producer settings](http://kafka.apache.org/documentation.html#producerconfigs) are accessible via command line options.
+Port -> topic mappings are specified via the --port.topic command line option, and nearly all of the configurable [Kafka producer settings](http://kafka.apache.org/documentation.html#producerconfigs) are accessible via command line options.

-Optionally, an HTTP listener will be started and respond to __status calls with the app's status.
+Optionally, an HTTP listener will be started and respond to HTTP requests with details about the application's performance and health.
 To use the HTTP status check endpoint, pass an `--http-port` parameter on the command line.
 Once the process is running, you can get detailed per-topic message processing rates by requesting "/__status" from the configured port.
 For example, if you pass `--http-port 9080`, stats would be available via...

     curl localhost:9080/__status | jq .